On the uniqueness of the discrete Calderon problem on multi-dimensional lattices: Introduction

-Then the discrete Calder\'{o}n problem reads: Given the DtN matrix \(\Lambda_\gamma\), is it possible to uniquely recover the conductivity \(\gamma\)?
+Then the discrete Calder\'{o}n problem reads: Given the DtN matrix \(\Lambda_\gamma\), is it possible to uniquely identify the conductivity \(\gamma\)?
 In the literature it is also known as the discrete inverse conductivity problem.
-In their seminal work \cite{CurtisMorrow:1990}, Curtis and Morrow established the uniqueness of the solution for the inverse problem in two-dimensional square lattices.
+In their seminal work \cite{CurtisMorrow:1990}, Curtis and Morrow established the uniqueness of the discrete Calder\'{o}n problem on two-dimensional square lattices.
 This study aims to extend the result of Curtis and Morrow \cite{CurtisMorrow:1990} to three and higher dimensional lattice structures.